Ouroboros (Red Dwarf): Plot

 Waking on Starbug, Kochanski smothers Lister with kisses, thinking he is her Lister, and old Dave is not too eager to point out her error, though Kryten does try, to no avail.
 Heading to the cockpit, the crew finds that the GELFs are after Lister in order to return him to his wife.
 Kochanski uses her advanced knowledge to help them to lose the pursuing GELF ship, leading it down onto an asteroid, where it crashes.
 Lister tells her that they cannot re-establish the link with her ship's reality, so she is stuck with them for the moment and if they do not find the temporal disturbance in time she will be stuck.
-Kochanski is unhappy about this and bends all her efforts towards finding the spatial co-ordinates that will allow them to relink.
-Kryten, meanwhile, worries that Kochanski is going to end up staying, and will eventually take Lister away from him.
-He becomes quite hysterical as he yells that he might be alone again like he was on the Nova 5, but Lister points out that he killed the crew (as was read in the book Infinity Welcomes Careful Drivers that he put water on the computers of the Nova 5, causing it to crash).
-Then Kryten laments how the S.S.
-Augustus crew left him alone, before he went on the Nova 5.
-But Lister protests that they died of old age.
+Both Kochanski and Kryten are unhappy at this prospect.